florianbgt/myblog/content/Nuxt_Django_from_dev_to_AWS_Part1/index.md

 ---
-title: Nuxt Django app from developement to AWS - Part 1
+title: Nuxt Django app from development to AWS - Part 1
 description: Deploy a Django Nuxt application to AWS using RDS, S3 and ECS services.
 Part 1, prepare the app for production using RDS, S3 and traefik
 image: "aws.png"
 writtenBy: "Florian Bigot"